How to register to vote in Arizona

 You can register to vote in Arizona before you turn 18 if you:

-- are a citizen of the United States
+• are a United States citizen

-- are a resident of Arizona
+• are a resident of Arizona and the county listed on your registration

 You must be at least 18 years old to vote.